sileneundula/TheBorneoEcosystem/BorneoLattice/RFC1.md

 It offers `account sidechains`, the **Account Sidechains (AccSid)** useful for other activities.
 This includes general, actions, contracts, blocks (a special one-use block), access, among others.

+It offers `IMX Setup Block Chain`, the **Immutable Setup Block Chain (IMXSetupBL)**, where all is stored for each chain and can be gathered quite easily.
+This id's each block and creates a setup of sidechains with immutable information.

 It provides interfaces to communicate with using **BorneoBridge (BB)** and **BorneoCrates (BorCrates)**. **BorneoBridge** is hard-built rules that must apply, while **BorneoCrates** is **ICD** (Interconnected-Design Interface) that can be defined through rules and structures.
 These definitions use `BorneoCrates Standard Library` and are defined in `BorneoCrates/..`

 --